uw-dims/dims-swplan/docs/source/commercializationplan.rst

 Technology Transfer
 -------------------

-No intellectual property disclosures to the University of Washington will result from this project.
-All technology tranfer will result from uniform access to the public of the released open source code and documentation.
+As no intellectual property disclosures to the University of Washington will result from this project.
+All technology transfer will result from uniform access to the public of the released open source code and documentation.
+The following are some of the organizations that have been approached about using and continuing to develop and promote the open source products from resulting from this contract.

 .. _csirtgadgets: